jceipek/Game-Editor/README.md

+Note: This project is on hold while we determine whether developing our game in Unity will be faster.
+Hopefully we will be able to make this engine based on what we learn from using Unity.

 What?
 =====

-A C++ game engine/editor with Python for Game Logic.
+A planned C++ game engine/editor with Python for Game Logic.
 Inspired by the editing flexibility of Aquaria's game editor and Blender's keyboard shortcuts.

 Why?
 ====